Strawberries And Rhubarb-A Favourite Dessert Combination

-This weeks recipe, Strawberry Rhubarb Shortcake, uses two of my favourite fruits and veggies growing in my garden right now.
+Strawberry Rhubarb Shortcake uses two of my favourite fruits and veggies growing in my garden right now (late spring).
 Rhubarb tends to start growing much earlier than strawberries but it has a relatively long season.
 Thankfully it is still growing like crazy as my strawberries finally start ripening alongside.
-Time for strawberry rhubarb desserts!
+Time for ALLL the strawberry rhubarb desserts!
+(Have you tried my Strawberry Rhubarb muffins or Rhubarb Snack Cake yet?)

 This is an easy and simple dessert with a cake that takes under 30 minutes to make and bake.
 The strawberries and rhubarb are gently cooked with a little sugar and thickener to create an incredibly luscious filling then topped with lightly sweetened whipped cream flavoured with lavender syrup or vanilla.
 Super simple to make, this crowd-pleaser is the ultimate dessert to bring for a potluck or a camp out because each component can be made ahead and it's fabulous enough to end a Sunday dinner.